 Who Was Billy the Kid?

 Billy the Kid was born William Henry McCarty Jr. on November 23, 1859, in New York City.
-Little is known about the early life of William McCarty (also known as Henry Antrim and William H. Bonney), but it is believed that his father died or left the family when Billy was very young, and he was orphaned at 15 when his mother died of tuberculosis.
+Little is known about his early life, but it is believed that his father died or left the family when Billy was very young, and he was orphaned at 15 when his mother died of tuberculosis.
 Shortly after, he and his brother got involved in petty theft.

-On the run from the authorities, McCarty moved to Arizona briefly before joining up with a gang of gunfighters called to fight in the Lincoln County War.
-Known as the "Kid," McCarty switched to the opposition to fight with John Tunstall as one of the "Regulators."
+On the run from the authorities, Billy moved to Arizona briefly before joining up with a gang of gunfighters called to fight in the Lincoln County War.
+Known as the "Kid," Billy switched to the opposition to fight with John Tunstall as one of the "Regulators."

 Flea Market Finding